 Strategic Plan: 2018

 For decades, healthy, nurturing parents have lost their children to the other, abusive parent in family court .
 This happens because the abuser appears calm while the “targeted” parent and children are relentlessly traumatized.
-Targeted parents are further re-victimized and marginalized by the staggering lack of support from law enforcement, mental health, Child Protective Services and legal professionals.
+Targeted parents are further re-victimized and marginalized by the staggering lack of support from law enforcement, mental health, Child Protective Services and Family law professionals.

 ACES cluster in high-conflict family court cases because of the abusive nature of the impaired parent.
 Children who are caught in high-conflict family court disputes have ACE scores of 6+.
 This score reflects not only the ACES but the loss of the child's only healthy and resilient parent when family court does not protect the relationship between the child and the targeted parent.

 children of parents in high-conflict family court disputes are exposed to at least the first 6 ACES, but it is more likely that their ACE scores are higher.

 1. Living with an impaired and abusive caregiver.

 2. Witnessing domestic abuse, particularly coercive control or emotional abuse.